 - Deaths, with the leading drug being opioids and heroin

-Effects Drugs Have on The Brain
+Effects Drugs Have on the Brain

 There are many drugs that can contain components that affect the brain, whether it’s alcohol, nicotine, cocaine, or any other substance.
 Drugs can interrupt the users’ mental processes such as their regular thought patterns, emotions, physical, or behavioral symptoms can appear.

-In regards to short term effects, these can include hallucinations, paranoia, and impaired judgement.
+In regards to short-term effects, these can include hallucinations, paranoia, and impaired judgement.
 However, long term effects can be more severe which may include a loss of self-control, increased impulsiveness, and increased levels of addiction.

 These addictive substances affect a part of the brain called the limbic system.
 This regulates the reward mechanism and handles behavioral and emotional responses to our deepest survival instincts.
 This part of the brain also connects to our fight-or-flight responses, which is why some drug symptoms include paranoia, aggressiveness, and impulsive behavior.

-Drug Affects on Instinct and Mood
+Drug Effects on Instinct and Mood

 Chronic drug abuse can lead to short and long-term effects on the brain.
 This can lead to negative moods like depression and anxiety.
 Drug users average out to be twice as likely to suffer from anxiety disorders as the general population.
-While it’s not clear that drug abuse is causing the anxiety, the overall issue is that leads to both disorders occurring.
+While it’s not clear that drug abuse is causing anxiety, the overall issue is that leads to both disorders occurring.

-Behavioral Effects from Drug Addiction
+Behavioral Effects of Drug Addiction

-There are many adversarial effects from drug abuse, ranging from drunk driving which can kill innocent bystanders to domestic violence and punishable offenses, which will ultimately result in jail time.
+There are many adversarial effects of drug abuse, ranging from drunk driving which can kill innocent bystanders to domestic violence and punishable offenses, which will ultimately result in jail time.
 The daily effects on some casual users can include lack of focus, increased aggression and frustration, a loss of self-control, and more addictive behavior patterns.

-Drug addiction can start slow, but because of its addictive nature and chronic habits, it can lead to excessive use that will cause harm to the individual or society.
+Drug addiction can start slowly, but because of its addictive nature and chronic habits, it can lead to excessive use that will cause harm to the individual or society.
 The process of addiction may come from other mental health issues that already existed.
 While the nature of substances is that they are addictive on their own, they will act as a crutch and get harder to stop.